DarkDecider/DarkDecider/README.md

 - 👋 Hi, I’m @DarkDecider
 - 👀 I’m interested in Microsoft .NET (aka Core), Databases
 - 🌱 I’m currently learning how to use Git and GitHub (after CVS and others)
 - 💞️ I’m looking to collaborate on ...
-Destiny 2 in Strikes and Battlegrounds
+Destiny 2 in Strikes, Gambit and Battlegrounds

 <!--
 - 📫 How to reach me ...